Subscribe to celebrate curiosity! Click Here!

 What's the hardest part about getting a book published?

 You have to be patient.
 Not only do you have to be a good writer, but you also need to understand the publishing industry.
 It takes time.
+Sometimes good writing isn't enough to make a publisher want to make a book for kids.

 As a writer, you also need to be able to accept criticism and feedback about your manuscript.
 It truly makes it better.
 (Though it's your story, the professional editors really know what they're doing!)
 You can't take criticism personally.
 Oh, along with this, you also need to be able to accept rejection.
-Your first (or third) manuscript may never be published, but don't stop writing and learning if you have a story in you.
+Your first (or fifth) manuscript may never be published, but don't stop writing and learning if you have a story in you.

 In this post, I talked about how revisions are similar to home renovations.
 Because yes, good writers revise.